 Each of the status bars is divided into five equal pieces.
 So you will not get the exact number by looking just into the bars.
 But the exact numbers will also be shown under the bars, and thus it will not create any problem.
 Instead, the green tint of the bars with red highlights will look gorgeous in any kind of desktop setup.
 You can optionally set it up with a wallpaper like the attached picture to get an immersive look.

 Infinity Dark is a beautiful-looking Conky that prioritizes time and date.
 The developer included the Monofur font face with this theme, which makes a date and time even more vibrant.
 This theme uses the Entypo icon set to visualize disk usage, network activity, etc. It also shows CPU load, RAM usage, and system uptime.

 In the last update, the developer added support for showing the to-do list.
 It will be helpful for many users to boost up productivity.
 This theme has got an option for showing the user profile picture in a circular shape.
 The overall setup provides a solid and functional Conky look.

 Setting Things Up and Customization

 The original Conky tool pulls out different information from your Linux system, while the Conky themes will instruct it to display them attractively.
 If you are a pro user, then you may want to create Conky themes of your own to reflect your personality onto your desktop.
-But it’s not a pleasant way for customizing Conky for most of the users.
+But it’s not a pleasant way to customize Conky for most of the users.

 If you are a beginner, then don’t get disheartened because there are many Conky themes freely available on the internet.
 The best few of them you have seen in the above list.
-Now while you have downloaded your favorite theme, it’s time to learn setting it up, and customize it.
+Now while you have downloaded your favorite theme, it’s time to learn to set it up and customize it.